Verciv/grid-component-practice/README.md

 ### Useful resources

-- [Example resource 1](https://www.w3schools.com) - This provided answers when I needed to review some HTML/CSS documentation.
+- [w3schools.com](https://www.w3schools.com) - This provided answers when I needed to review some HTML/CSS documentation.
 It also helped me with determining the numbers to use in the HSL system.
-- [Example resource 2](https://www.css-tricks.com/snippets/css/a-guide-to-flexbox/) - This is a great source for reviewing flexbox properties.
+- [css-tricks.com](https://www.css-tricks.com/snippets/css/a-guide-to-flexbox/) - This is a great source for reviewing flexbox properties.